-Cicerone will be 50 years old in March 2019.
+Cicerone was 50 years old in March 2019.
 Celebrations will go on through the year, and we will keep this page updated with the latest news, events and information.
 Scroll down the page for the latest news.

 Fifty Years of Adventure

 Our celebrations have already begun with the publication of a very special commemorative book.
 Fifty Years of Adventure is a fantastic compilation of adventurous tales from Cicerone authors, illustrated with over 100 glorious photographs from around the world.
 This hardback limited edition also tells the story of Cicerone from its early years in the 1960s, making it a fascinating read both for Cicerone fans and lovers of the great outdoors.